MobileSheets

 Tablet Song Creation Example

 You now have enough understanding to use MobileSheets for the basics – adding songs to your library and viewing them.
 Once a song is loaded, swipe, touch the edges of the screen, or use the page slider to turn pages.
-There is a lot more the tool has to offer though, so if you would like to learn about all of the available features, continue reading to become an expert in no time!
+There is a lot more this app has to offer though, so if you would like to learn about all of the available features, continue reading to become an expert in no time!

 Library Management